wbleonard/atlas-cluster-automation-v2/README.md

 - `setClusterPauseState`: Pauses or resumes a specific cluster
 - `modifyCluster`: Modifies cluster attributes through Atlas API

-*Legacy Utility Functions (still used for metadata):*
+*Data Access Functions (still used for metadata):*
-- `utility/getClusterOpsCollection`: Gets a handle to the cluster_automation collection
+- `collections/getClusterOpsCollection`: Gets a handle to the cluster_automation collection
-- `utility/getActivityLogsCollection`: Gets a handle to the activity_logs collection
+- `collections/getActivityLogsCollection`: Gets a handle to the activity_logs collection
-- `utility/getProjectCluster`: Retrieves a specific cluster from a project
+- `atlas/getProjectCluster`: Retrieves a specific cluster from a project
-- `utility/getProjectClusters`: Retrieves all clusters for a project
+- `atlas/getProjectClusters`: Retrieves all clusters for a project
-- `utility/getProjects`: Retrieves all projects from Atlas
+- `atlas/getProjects`: Retrieves all projects from Atlas
-- `utility/reconcileClustersArray`: Reconciles local and Atlas cluster data
+- `collections/reconcileClustersArray`: Reconciles local and Atlas cluster data

 *UI Functions:*
 - `ui/getClusterList`: Retrieves cluster data for the UI